 - a.
-The green building section will be expanded and certification will be required for new, large residential and non-residential development. - b.
-Study whether to require existing residential and non-residential uses to retrofit or use green building techniques during remodeling.
+Expand the green building section and require certification for new, large residential and non-residential development. - b.
+Conduct a study to determine whether to require existing residential and non-residential uses to retrofit or use green building techniques during remodeling.